Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 #### Input arguments

 When starting the test proxy there are Verbs, as shown in the test-proxy --help output above.
-For the start  verb, there can be additional command arguments that need to get passed to **Host.CreateDefaultBuilder** 'as is'.
+For the `start` verb, there can be additional command arguments that need to get passed to **Host.CreateDefaultBuilder** 'as is'.
 The way this is done is through the use of `--` or dashdash as it's referred to.
 If `--` is on the command line, everything after will be treated as arguments that will be passed into this Host call.

 For example, you can use command line argument `--urls` to bind to a non-default host and port.
 This configuration will override the environment configuration.
-To bind to localhost http 5000, provide the argument `-- --urls http://localhost:9000`.
+To bind to localhost http 9000, provide the argument `-- --urls http://localhost:9000`.
 Note that `--`, space, then the `--urls http://localhost:9000`.

 ```powershell
 test-proxy -- --urls "http://localhost:9000;https://localhost:9001"